walkie/academic-webpage/pages/community.md

 historically economically disadvantaged groups, reducing opportunity for upward mobility.
-Part of this complicated problem is that underrepresented groups leave computer science programs at a higher rate, and [evidence shows][Retention] that this is a result of environmental conditions.
+Part of this complicated problem is that underrepresented groups leave computer science programs at a higher rate, and [evidence shows][Retention] that this is a result of environmental conditions (i.e. students drop out because they feel unwelcome in their computer science courses).
 I hope that our efforts in this course can help to improve this situation, in some small way, rather than make it worse.

-Many open source projects, companies, and professional societies have recognized that the lack of diversity amongst contributors is a problem since they miss out on ideas, perspectives, and contributions from underrepresented groups.
-To address this, they have established community guidelines and codes of conduct to support communities that are more welcoming to new and diverse contributors.
+Many open source projects, companies, and professional societies have recognized that the lack of diversity among contributors is a problem since they miss out on ideas, perspectives, and contributions from underrepresented groups.
+To address this, they have established community guidelines and codes of conduct to build communities that are more welcoming to new and diverse contributors.
 Here are a few examples that I recommend reading:

  * [Contributor Covenant][Covenant]: a code of conduct shared by many open